pomeg-letterbombers/pokemon-ace-notes/docs/frlg/getting-started/jpn-ace.md

 ---
-title: Getting swap/grab ACE in Japanese FireRed and LeafGreen
+title: Japanese ACE setup
 ---

 In this tutorial, you will be setting up arbitrary code execution in Japanese FireRed or LeafGreen through the PC shift/swap action in the Pokémon Storage System.
 Through the mail glitch, you will transform a donor Pokémon into a glitch Pokémon that will then be used to generate glitch species 0xFFC9 which is the standard ACE species used in Japanese FireRed and LeafGreen.

 ## Prequisites

-*   Your save has the mail glitch active.
+*   Your save has the mail glitch active, and you know how to use it.
     +   If not, please read [this article](mail-glitch.md) to learn how to activate it.

 ## Getting the donor Pokémon